-The 1954 opening to the "Lone Ranger" TV show, seen below, combines footage shot in 1954 — the first 20 seconds or so of the video — with original footage shot in 1949.
+The 1954 opening to the "Lone Ranger" TV show, seen below, combines footage shot in 1954 — including the first 20 seconds or so of the video, along with the shot of Silver rearing up at Lone Ranger Rock — with original footage shot in 1949.
 This version debuted when Clayton Moore returned to the series in 1954 for the show's fourth season after sitting out season three.
 John Hart filled in for Moore during season three, but was never widely embraced by fans of the show.

 1954 version of the opening to "The Lone Ranger" — shot in part on the Iverson Movie Ranch

 The opening seen above begins with a 20-second sequence that was shot in the desert north of Los Angeles in 1954.
-This sequence was once thought to be filmed in Lone Pine, Calif., but that theory turned out to be incorrect, and in 2018 we found the actual location near Lucerne Valley, Calif.
+This sequence was once thought to be filmed in Lone Pine, Calif., but in 2018 we found the actual location near Lucerne Valley, Calif.
 For more about this location and the 1954 version of the opening, click here.

 After those first 20 seconds in the 1954 opening, the scene transitions to the Iverson Movie Ranch, where Clayton Moore, as the Lone Ranger, rides south through the Iverson Gorge as the cry of "Hi-yo Silver!" is heard and the familiar voiceover comes on, talking about "a fiery horse with the speed of light, a cloud of dust, and a hearty 'Hi-yo Silver!'"
-This sequence was first shot in 1949.
+Most of this sequence was shot in 1949.

 Lone Ranger Rock, which got its name from its appearance in the opening to the TV show, is still standing, on the former site of the Iverson Ranch in Chatsworth, Calif.
 You can see it from the car as you drive north on Redmesa Road, just north of Santa Susana Pass Road, and you can also get out and hike a short distance for a photo op with the rock — provided you're willing to put up with slippery terrain, poison oak and the possibility of rattlesnakes.

-The above shot, taken from the original 1949 opening, appears moments before the Lone Ranger makes a right turn to head up to Lone Ranger Rock.
+The above shot, from the original 1949 opening, appears moments before the Lone Ranger makes a right turn to head up to Lone Ranger Rock.
 It's seen at about the 28-second mark in the clip above.
-The shot features a portion of Iverson's Upper Gorge, including key rocks that are still in place today.
-Behind the Lone Ranger and Silver, the shot also includes the trail the Ranger rides as he approaches Lone Ranger Rock.
-Below I will compare this shot with its counterpart from the 1956 reshoot, and will talk about the features seen in the shot.
+The shot features a portion of the Iverson Gorge, including key rocks that are still in place today.

 The 1956 reshoot, done when the show transitioned to color for its final season, is essentially new footage.
-However, a large portion of the new opening closely replicates footage from the original version filmed seven years earlier, in 1949.
+However, a large portion of the new opening closely replicates footage from previous versions filmed in 1949 and 1954.
 The color version is often seen "retrofitted" to black and white, including for syndication and home video packages.
-Many viewers — including myself — have probably watched the two versions of this footage countless times without realizing it's from two different shoots, seven years apart.
+Many viewers have probably watched the various versions of this footage countless times without realizing it's from several different shoots.

 This is the version of the opening that may be the most familiar to fans of the TV show: